Fighting back against efforts to ban gender-affirming medical care for minors

 On July 8, 2022, the ACLU, Lambda Legal, and the ACLU of Texas, along with Texas-based law firm Baker Botts LLP, filed a new lawsuit in Texas state court on behalf of PFLAG National and three Texas families who faced DFPS investigations.
 We have now won multiple court orders that protect our clients and PFLAG members across Texas from harmful and intrusive investigations into medically necessary health care by DFPS.

 PFLAG joined the effort to stop these harms because PFLAG’s mission is to create a caring, equitable world where LGBTQIA+ people are safe, empowered, and loved.
 It is the first and largest organization dedicated to supporting, educating, and advocating for LGBTQ+ people and their families.
 Along with PFLAG, we are collectively fighting to ensure that every member of PFLAG in Texas is protected from unwarranted and lawless investigations into essential health care for transgender youth.
-The court orders we have in place only apply to PFLAG members and the named plaintiffs in our cases.
+Some of the court orders applied specifically to PFLAG members and the named plaintiffs in our cases.
 If you are interested in joining or learning more about PFLAG, please click here.

 Please join us in advocating for and supporting transgender youth, and contact the Lambda Legal Help Desk if you or someone in your family is receiving gender-affirming care and have questions or face the possibility of being contacted by DFPS.
 We have lawyers ready to help, and all of us are committed to making Texas a safe and welcoming place for all.